This guide gives the best practices to follow to embed, control and customize Lordicon animated icons in your web projects.

 This example utilizes CSS variables to customize colors on supported icons (at the moment, only System icons).
 Notice: CSS variables take precedence over colors assigned by other methods!

-This current color is a class built into an element.
+This "current-color" is a class built into an element.
 With this class, the icon will inherit its color from a parent.

-This example presents the use of the element as a background.
+"Background" example presents the use of the element as a background.

 Example of manual interaction with icon and player.

-Load icons only when needed.
+"Lazy loading effect" loads icons only when needed.
 Fade-in icons after the icon loads to create a smooth appearance.

 This example shows the usage of an icon loader callback which can be used to provide icon data from alternate sources, this could make the page load faster.